Characters: Yu-Gi-Oh! Main Characters

 - Ungrateful Bastard: No matter how many times they save his ass, he'll never be part of the True Companions.

 - The Worf Barrage: Despite being feared as a card that can singlehandedly ensure his victory, his Crush Card doesn't work more often than it does.
 He tries to use it seven times throughout the series, but only gets it off three times.
 And those three times, Yugi worked around it and Ishizu flipped its effect to her advantage, and they lost for entirely unrelated reasons.
-Thus the only times Crush Card actually worked is in his duel with Joey and Alister, the first was an anime filler match and Joey still put up a good fight, and the second it only helped because he fused it with Fang of Critias, in the meantime Alister still stopped him from using it and it remained on the field useless.
+When he tried to use it against Lector, it was destroyed, since Lector had assumed the appearance of Jinzo.
+Thus, the only times Crush Card actually worked is in his duel with Joey and Alister, the first was an anime filler match and Joey still put up a good fight, and the second it only helped because he fused it with Fang of Critias, in the meantime Alister still stopped him from using it and it remained on the field useless.
+Given the consequences when it DOES go off though, it's understandable that people want to counter it so effectively.

 - Worthy Opponent: To Yugi.